Effective May 25, 2018

 All registered members have the ability to disable advertisements — where reasonable — through their Settings page.
 For instance, it’s not feasible to disable certain advertisements in the form of recognition posts, site-wide contests, dedicated sponsorship page, etc.

-We may share your account information with third parties in some circumstances, including: (1) with your consent; (2) to a service provider or partner who meets our data protection standards; (3) for survey or research purposes, after aggregation, anonymization, or pseudonomization; (4) when we have a good faith belief it is required by law, such as pursuant to a subpoena or other legal process; (5) when we have a good faith belief that doing so will help prevent imminent harm to someone.
+We may share your account information with third parties in some circumstances, including: (1) with your consent; (2) to a service provider or partner who meets our data protection standards; (3) for survey or research purposes, after aggregation, anonymization, or pseudonymization; (4) when we have a good faith belief it is required by law, such as pursuant to a subpoena or other legal process; (5) when we have a good faith belief that doing so will help prevent imminent harm to someone.

-Ben Halpern uses a variety of third-party services to diagnose errors and improve the performance of our site.
+Ben Halpern Community uses a variety of third-party services to diagnose errors and improve the performance of our site.
 We aim to minimize the amount of personal information shared, but the information may include your IP address or other identifying information.
 All service providers and third-party vendors are required to meet our data protection standards.

 Facebook (visitor action pixel)

 We use the “visitor action pixels” from Facebook Inc on our website.